AdobeDocs/commerce-admin-developer/src/pages/index.md

 ## Contributing to this documentation

 We encourage you to participate in our open documentation initiative.
-If you have suggestions, corrections, additions, or deletions for this documentation, check out the source on [GitHub](https://github.com/adobedocs/commerce-admin-developer), and open a pull request
+If you have suggestions, corrections, additions, or deletions for this documentation, check out the source on [GitHub](https://github.com/adobedocs/commerce-admin-developer), and open a pull request.